 Best practices when thinking about mobile app security

 AH: NowSecure found the best way to deal with [mobile app security], coming from our forensics background, is in a very empirical way.
 You can do a bunch of testing of your code.
 You can do source code analysis and typically generate a lot of false positives.
 You spend a lot of time looking at the results.
 Or, you can simply look at your app in a hostile environment and then find out:

 - Am I able to intercept the traffic?

 - Do you leave sensitive data on the device?

 - Could I do a sequel injection attack against your mobile app?

 That empirical approach has allowed us to eliminate almost all false positives, but to also interrogate the application in a hostile environment — which is exactly what you need to do when you secure your app.

 NowSecure believes mobile apps and mobile devices can be a more secure way for enterprises and agencies to operate.
-The important premise to that entire idea is that you make sure that you vet your mobile apps ahead of time so when they are actively in a hostile environment, they’re able to thwart that attack.
+The important premise to that entire idea is that you make sure to vet your mobile apps ahead of time so when they are actively in a hostile environment, they’re able to thwart that attack.

 What we find today is about 85% of the apps out there don’t successfully repel an attack.
 There’s a long way that the industry has to go.
 The great news is that we built a lot of tooling to help address that with automation.

 NowSecure’s goal is to make sure the mobile apps you produce are as safe and secure as possible.
 Try a demo of our Platform today to see the difference we can make!